SimonNtz/SAR_framework/README.md

 Sentinel 1 (SAR) framework
 ===============================

+This repo consists of the installation scripts

-This repository consists of a server using Flask API.
-It deploys  the application [SAR_app](https://github.com/SimonNtz/SAR_app/) by SixSq parametrized according the data input.
+This repository consists of a REST server which deploys  [SAR_app](https://github.com/SimonNtz/SAR_app/) by SixSq parametrized according the data input.

 ## Instructions